itijyou/ademxapp/README.md

 ### Updates

 * Recent updates
+    + Results on VOC using COCO for pre-training
     + Training code for image classification on ILSVRC 2012 (It still needs to be evaluated especially using the newest MXNet, which will probably be done in several weeks.)

+* Previous updates
     + Fix the bug in testing resulted from changing the EPS in BatchNorm layers

-* Previous updates
     + Model A1 for ADE20K trained using the *train* set with testing code
     + Segmentation results with multi-scale testing on VOC and Cityscapes